How should you handle petty cash at your startup?

 Petty cash is a term for a small amount of cash kept on hand at your startup to handle small expenses, like tipping a delivery driver or buying lunch.
 Petty cash used to be more common, and it’s not done very often anymore, for good reasons:

 - Cash is difficult to track.
 The IRS requires receipts for expenditures over $75, and people often don’t get receipts for cash purchases or things like tips and gratuities.
 And over time, the petty cash disappears without any record.
 That’s an accounting weakness.
+Think about how difficult it’s going to be to track your company’s cash position on your balance sheet and cashflow statement - and you’d better do a good job getting those receipts into your accounting software!

 - Petty cash is a slippery slope.
 It’s very easy to start using petty cash for expenses unrelated to the business, like paying for dry cleaning or buying lunch.
 On a bigger scale, we’ve seen situations where petty cash is used to pay larger personal expenses, like an office manager using petty cash to pay personal credit card bills.